Originally published 12/2/2023; updated 1/9/2025

 If you are contemplating making the change from salaried to hourly or hourly to salary, consider the following factors:

-• Determine whether the employee should be classified as exempt or nonexempt under the FLSA, based on the job duties they perform.
+- Determine whether the employee should be classified as exempt or nonexempt under the Fair Labor Standards Act (FLSA), based on the job duties they perform.
 If the role does not pass the FLSA duties test, the role must be classified as non-exempt, which means that whether or not you pay them a salary, they must track their hours and will be eligible for overtime pay.

-• Outline the employee’s timekeeping and recordkeeping requirements and make sure the employee knows what is expected of them.
+- Outline the employees' timekeeping and record-keeping requirements and make sure the employees know what is expected of them.

 Which Option Makes Sense for Your Business?